ilaychen/ECDSA-OpenCL/README.md

 ```

 ###
-To Change the number of signatures that are beig verified, modify in `secp256k1-ocl/src/test.c` the `NUM_OF_SIGS` Define.
+To change the number of signatures that are beig verified, modify in `secp256k1-ocl/src/test.c` the `NUM_OF_SIGS` Define.

 ### Results
-We've tested this library in our environment.
-It has a better throughput than the CPU starting from 2000 signatures.
+for 100,000+ signatures our code is x25 faster

 STATUS: In a near futur, we're going to integrate this library to the Bitcoin-Core and test it.